conker19to21/Game-Boy-DMG-Color-With-IR/README.md

 I do not take any credit for Bucket Mouse's Board Design only the modifications done and implementation for the IR components which were added to it.

-Be sure to check out Bucket Mouse's Original Github Post on the DMGC project which you can be <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main">Found Here!</a> and has a Huge breakdown of common issues and solutions to most issues which may occur during the building process.
+Be sure to check out Bucket Mouse's Original Github Post on the DMGC project which can be <a href="https://github.com/MouseBiteLabs/Game-Boy-DMG-Color/tree/main">Found Here!</a> and has a Huge breakdown of common issues and solutions to most issues which may occur during the building process.

 Version 2.0 of Bucket Mouse's original design introduced a test pad labelled "RST" that connects directly to the /RESET pin.
 If this pin is pulled to GND, when it's released then the system will reset back to the boot screen.
 If you wire this pad to a button that connects the pad to GND when pressed, you basically have added a reset button to your DMGC.